bumyann/SillyTavern-Saucepan-Seasoning/README.md

 Both features live in a bar just above the chat input.

 **Response Instructions:**

-- Click **Instructions** to expand the panel
+- Click the 📜 button to open the panel
-- Type whatever you want — no limit
+- Pick your settings in Simple mode, or switch to Custom for freeform input
-- Toggle **ON** → green dot appears, instructions inject on the next send
+- Toggle **ON** — green dot appears on the button, instructions inject on next send
-- 📁 folder icon → preset library
+- 📁 → preset library · 🗑 → clear · ✕ → close panel
-- 🗑️ trash icon → clear instructions
-- ✕ → collapse the panel (stays active if toggled on)

 **Write For Me:**

-- Click **Write For Me** to expand the panel
+- Click the ✦ button to open the panel
-- Optionally add an instruction e.g. *"act nervous and avoid eye contact"*
+- Optionally add a direction, hit **Generate**
-- **Generate** → AI drafts a message using your current chat context
-- Generate again for another draft, browse with ← →
+- Browse drafts with ← → · bookmark one with 🔖 to save it
-- Edit freely, then **Use this** → copied into chat input, ready to send
+- **Use this** → drops the draft into chat input ready to send

 ---

-## Theming

-Adapts automatically to whatever ST theme you have active via `--SmartTheme*` CSS variables.
-Want to customise it further for your own theme?
-Target `.ri-bar`, `.ri-panel`, `.wfm-panel`, `.ri-modal-inner` etc. in your theme's custom CSS.

----

-## Requirements
-- SillyTavern 1.12.9+ (for `/inject` STscript support)
-- Active API connection for Write For Me

----

 ## Troubleshooting

-If instructions still don't seem to reach the AI:
+If instructions don't seem to be reaching the AI:

 1. Open the prompt itemization on the AI's response (small icon on the message) and search for `[OOC SYSTEM DIRECTIVE`
-2. If it's missing, check the browser console for `[RI] /inject failed:` errors
+2. If it's missing, check the browser console for `[SS] /inject failed:` errors
 3. Confirm the green dot is showing on the Instructions button before sending

+---

+## Credits

+Feature design by [SaucepanAI](https://saucepan.ai).
+SillyTavern port by [bumyann](https://github.com/bumyann).

 ---

 ## License

 MIT